injoo626/IntroToIM/FinalProject/Journal.md

 ## Reflection
 Controlling with one potentiometer was a lot easier than I expected.
 I need to borrow or check out another potentiometer for vertical control.
-One problem I have noticed is that if I turn the knob to fast, it does not draw a straight line but rather a dotted line.
+One problem I have noticed is that if I turn the knob too fast, it does not draw a straight line but rather a dotted line.
 I tried removing delay and the handshake part, but the problem is not solved.
 I need to ask this question in class.